 On the seventh day some of the people went out to gather, but they found none.And the Lord said to Moses, “How long will you refuse to keep my commandments and my laws?See!
 The Lord has given you the Sabbath; therefore on the sixth day he gives you bread for two days.
 Remain each of you in his place; let no one go out of his place on the seventh day.”So the people rested on the seventh day.
 Exodus 16:22-30 ESV

-The promise God is giving here is profound.
-God is telling us that he can do more in six days than we can do in seven.
+God’s promise is profound: He can do more in six days than we can do in seven.

-Truett Cathy is the founder of Chick-fil-A. In the mid-80s, Truett faced a crisis of faith.
+Truett Cathy was the founder of Chick-fil-A. In the mid-80s, Truett faced a crisis of faith.
 Prior to that time he had always closed his doors on Sunday.
-But with revenues down and chicken prices up, Mr. Cathy knew he could head off a financial challenge by opening his doors all seven days.
-He wrestled with this decision then made up his mind that he would continue to trust God, honor Him, and keep his doors closed on Sundays.
+But with revenues down and chicken prices up, Mr. Cathy knew he could ward off a financial challenge by opening his doors all seven days.
+He wrestled with this decision, but finally made up his mind that he would continue to trust God, honor Him, and keep his doors closed on Sundays.
 The Chick-fil-A company is a living example of this important truth:

 God can do more in 6 than I can do in 7.

 We can all find lots of reasons why "it's just different" when it comes to our lives, but the bottom line is that God really can do more in 6 than we can in 7.
 He wants us to rest and let him take care of the rest.

 This post comes from a message I preached at Spanish River Church.
 When I preached this message I ran out of time to address some of the important questions that arise when it comes to this topic: